 And in case of Let’s Encrypt: letsencrypt_renewal_days=60

-DirectAdmin seems to renew in the Let’s Encrypt plugin in a stable way for TLSA 3 1 1.
+Due to my experience, DirectAdmin does not renew in the Let’s Encrypt plugin in a stable way for TLSA 3 1 1.

-Plesk’s DNS as nameserver is not ready for TLSA records:
+Plesk’s DNS for name server values is not ready for TLSA records:

-But Mail Transfer Agent Postfix does work for DANE.
+Fortunately, Mail Transfer Agent Postfix works for DANE.

 DirectAdmin for change of DANE to a new certificate:

 # openssl x509 -in /etc/httpd/conf/ssl.crt/server.crt -outform DER | openssl sha256